aolle125/YOLO-Object-Detection-on-PASCAL-VOC/README.md

 the localization loss (errors between the predicted boundary box and the ground truth). the confidence loss (the objectness of the box).

+ resnet_yolo.py contains a pre-trained network structure for the model.
+The network structure has been inspired by DetNet.

+ MP2_P2.ipynb contains the training a results of our object detection.